dboddie-canonical-work/disgorged-docs/snapcraft-extensions.rst

 Using Extensions
 ----------------

-To use an extension, the `app <snapcraft-app-and-service-metadata.md#snapcraft-extensions-heading--extension>`__ metadata section of the snap’s :ref:`snapcraft.yaml <the-snapcraft-yaml-schema>` needs include the ``extensions`` definition.
+To use an extension, the :ref:`app <snapcraft-app-and-service-metadata-extension>` metadata section of the snap’s :ref:`snapcraft.yaml <the-snapcraft-yaml-schema>` needs include the ``extensions`` definition.
 The following snippet, for example, shows how the `Firefox <https://github.com/mozilla/gecko-dev/blob/d36cf98aa85f24ceefd07521b3d16b9edd2abcb7/taskcluster/docker/firefox-snap/firefox.snapcraft.yaml.in#L15>`__ snap uses the ``gnome-3-34`` extension to add Gnome desktop support:

 .. code:: bash